KshitijAggarwal/realfast_analysis/refineloc/README.md

 * `casa_imaging.ipynb` : Read the MS file created in prev step, figure out the optimal spw range, and image using CASA.
 Uses `imfit` to fit for a position and reports the peak position, flux and fit errors.

+* `rf_burstfit.ipynb`: Starting from canddata object, run the burstfit process on a candidate, save the MCMC outputs, and convert to physical parameters.
+Requires [burstfit](https://github.com/thepetabyteproject/burstfit).